chenz0902/infomation/index.md

 Zhang and Meijer.
 (2018) Simulation game for patient transportation.
 Submitted to the 2018 International Simulation and Gaming Society (ISAGA) conference. accepted <br/>
 ## Student thesis instructor
-Zhengyu Wang and Al-shorji, degree project in datateknik, Live video streaming to the cloud services
+Zhengyu Wang and Yoseph Al-shorji, degree project in datateknik, Live video streaming to the cloud services, Flemingsberg, Sweden